ryanncode/point-blank/README.md

 *   `DocumentModel`: Manages the document's state and uses `DocumentParser` to create an immutable `DocumentTree`.
 *   `DecorationManager`: Applies visual decorations to the editor based on the `DocumentTree` and `DecorationCalculator`.
 *   `CommandManager`: Registers and handles all user commands, interacting with the `DocumentModel` and other components.
-*   `DocumentParser`: A stateless component solely responsible for converting text into an immutable `DocumentTree`.
+*   `DocumentParser`: A stateless component responsible for converting text into an immutable `DocumentTree`.
+It uses a highly efficient "dirty range" incremental parsing strategy to ensure excellent performance even in very large documents.

 For a detailed history of changes, see the [CHANGELOG](https://github.com/ryanncode/point-blank/blob/main/CHANGELOG.md).